MoLanguage/moc/README.md

 # moc
 This is the repository of what's meant to become the Mo compiler.
-At the moment, sadly it's just a glorified parser, but that will change soon :)
+At the moment, sadly it's still just a glorified parser, but that will change soon :)

 # Build
 To try out the compiler/parser